nhartman94/DIPS-4d-tracking/README.md

 2. Get the .root file (location from Francesco): `https://cernbox.cern.ch/rootjs/public/qJykQrcBIjiCEzi/`
 3. Sofware setup for preprocessing currently using the LCG103 enviornment.
    - To run from the terminal:

      `source /cvmfs/sft.cern.ch/lcg/views/setupViews.sh LCG_103 x86_64-centos7-gcc11-opt`

+     `python root_to_ml.py --filename data/hadded.root`

+      (For the hadded.root ATLAS Ntuple from Lorenzo, should take ~ 12 min.)

    - Notebooks can just be run with SWAN

 ## Step 2: Preprocessing